Link to a PDF of the published article – MJ Martin – Travels with PIG

 PIG and I departed Toronto where we lived and headed just 100 kilometres away to the Fifty Point Conservation Area in Stoney Creek (Hamilton).
 This was to be our jumping off point.
 We arrived in time to set up and meet my parents who still lived nearby in the family home.

 Fifty Point is a wonderful location right on the edge of Lake Ontario boasting a marina, restaurant, large grounds, and endless views back across the lake towards Toronto.
-It is an ideal place for a quick visit and PIG loved the long walks, sleeping under the awning while I read, and observing the geese.
+It is an ideal place for a quick visit and PIG loved the long walks, observing the geese, and sleeping under the awning, while I read my book beside him.

 The next morning, we departed Stoney Creek, avoiding the major QEW highway and headed straight towards Highway 8.
 Driving a larger Class-A on a two-lane road might bother some, but, the journey is slower, and you get to see much more compared to driving on the major highways.
 In fact, it is not really that challenging compared to the chaotic blur of a major expressway.